Parliamentary Standing Committee recommends compulsory military service for those seeking govt jobs

 Department of Personnel and Training (DoPT) has been asked to prepare a proposal for making five years of compulsory military service for anyone who wants a subsequent employment with the state or the central government.
-According to reports, a Parliamentary Standing Committee has recommended for the new rules in this regard.
+According to reports, Parliamentary Standing Committee has recommended for the new rules in this regard.

 Keeping in view shortage of officers and men defence forces, the parliamentary panel had recommended to the Ministry of Defence (MoD) to come up with a new proposal.